yalmip/yalmip.github.io/_posts/commands/2016-09-16-relaxvalue.md

   nav: "commands"
 ---

-[value](/command/value) is used to extract the numerical value of an expression after solving a relaxation.
+[value](/command/value) is used to extract the relaxed numerical value of an expression after solving a relaxation.

 ### Syntax